mkg20001/minetest-launcher/README.md

 mtm list ID
 mtm uninstall ID
-mtm check # checks if all optional_deps and deps_resolved things are actually used mtm build # downloads everything, builds a bundle mtm play # launches mintest with the bundle
+mtm check # checks if all optional_deps and deps_resolved things are actually used mtm build # downloads everything, builds a game mtm play # launches mintest with the game
 ```